ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 ### Task 2A) Compare messaging platforms

 Compare different messaging platforms; check for online for official and research sources *what kind of information* WhatsApp, Signal and Telegram collects about users.
+You can also include additional services.

 Consider also encryption options from the "defaults" perspective.
-What is end-to-end-encrypted (E2EE) by default?
+In what scenearios is end-to-end-encrypted (E2EE) enabled by default?

 By default, for example, WhatsApp backups messages as unencrypted, and recommends backing up the data.
-Chats are alse stored into iCloud Backups as unencrypted by default [^7].
+On iOS devices chats are alse included into iCloud Backups as unencrypted by default [^7].
 What it means if law enforments want to access your data?
-Does end-to-end encryption help in that case?
+Has end-to-end encryption on messaging helped in that case?

-You can also include additional services.

-**Write a short comparison of 2-3 paragraphs.**
+**Write a short comparison of 3-4 paragraphs.**

 Note also the use of same phone number accross different services.For example, WhatsApp shares phone numbers and other information with Meta Company outside of European Union [^6].
-What this means in the context of social graphs and accuracy of behavior modeling?
+What this means in the context of social graphs and accuracy of possible behavior modeling?

 **Write a one paragraph of your thoughts.**

 Additionally, what privacy risks "last seen" or showing "online status" can include?
-Imagine a situation, where someone who has the same contact list as you have, automates to process of checking online status of every contact for every second and stores this information.
+Imagine a situation, where someone who has the same contact list as you have, automates to process of checking online status of every contact for every second and stores this information for a longer period of time.

-Phone numer sharing risks?
+**Write a one paragraph of your thoughts.**

 ### **Task 2 B)** Image metadata